double sided pcb board

 Drilling and pinning

-At this time the reference & tooling hoIes are drilled.
+Now the reference & tooling hoIes drilled.
 Thé PCB-POOL paneI is after that pinned onto the CNC machine.

 By using CNC drill devices the through-hole pIated and component drills aré created.
-In this process, spindle speeds as high as 100,000 revolutions each and every minute are recorded.
+In this process, spindle speeds as high as 100,000 revolutions each minute recorded.

-Because PCBs should be completley free from grease and dirt, they are put through rigourous washing (e.g. by brushing) before proceeding to another stage.
+Because PCBs should be completley free from grease and dirt. they put through rigourous washing (e.g. by brushing). before proceeding to another stage.

-Under extreme temps and pressures the whole PCB-POOL panel can be laminated with a photosensitive dried out resist (LAMINAR 5038).
+Under extreme temps and pressures the whole PCB-POOL panel . can laminated with a photosensitive dried out resist (LAMINAR 5038).

-Using the previously produced photoplots the resist is certainly subjected to UV light.
+Using the before produced photoplots the resist subjected to UV light.

 Electroplated Conductor Configuration

-The photoresist is normally stripped aside with a 2.5% caustic potash answer.
+The photoresist stripped aside with a 2.5% caustic potash answer.
 This lends itself tó the immersion and spráy coating processes.

-Finally, using the previously produced photoplots the soldermask is usually exposed to light.
+Finally, using the before produced photoplots the soldermask is usually exposed to light.

-The advancement of the uncovered PCB is subsequently accomplished through a cyclic structure in a 1% sodium solution.
-Therefore all soldering factors and pads, which should be tin plated later on, are cleared of soldermask.
+The advancement of the uncovered PCB accomplished. through a cyclic structure in a 1% sodium solution.
+Thus all soldering factors and pads, which should be tin plated later on. cleared of soldermask.

-At a heat of 150°C the soldermask can be tempered over an interval of approx. 60 moments.
+At a heat of 150°C the soldermask can tempered over an interval of approx. 60 moments.